Movielytics: Building a Movie Data Warehouse

 ,user_id

-or a similar Airflow exception if any of these quality checks fail.
+If any of these checks fail, the operator raises an exception, causing the DAG task to fail.
 This action stops the DAG execution and signals an error, allowing for investigation and remediation of the underlying data issue.

 This proactive approach to data quality helps ensure the accuracy and reliability of the data within the Movielytics warehouse, making it trustworthy for downstream analytics and reporting.